-Students beginning 8th grade in the 2012-2013 school year and later must successfully complete, as determined by the school district, the following high school level credits for graduation:

-- A. Four credits of language arts sufficient to satisfy all academic standards in English language arts; - B. Three credits of mathematics, including an algebra II credit or its equivalent, geometry, statistics and probability, or its equivalent, sufficient to satisfy all of the academic standards in mathematics. - C. Students in the graduation class of 2015 and beyond must complete an algebra I credit by the end of 8th grade sufficient to satisfy all of the 8th grade standards in mathematics; - D. Three credits of science, including at least: (a) one credit of biology; (b) one credit of chemistry or physics; and (c) one elective credit of science.
-The combination of credits must be sufficient to satisfy (i) all of the academic standards in either chemistry or physics and (ii) all other academic standards in science; - E. Three and one-half credits of social studies, encompassing at least United States history, geography, government and citizenship, world history, and economics sufficient to satisfy all of the academic standards in social studies; - F. One credit in the arts sufficient to satisfy all of the state or local academic standards in the arts; and - G. A minimum of seven elective credits. - H. Credit equivalencies - 1.
-A one-half credit of economics taught in a school's agriculture education or business department may fulfill a one-half credit in social studies under Paragraph E., above, if the credit is sufficient to satisfy all of the academic standards in economics.
+- A. Students beginning 8th grade in the 2012-2013 school year and later must successfully complete, as determined by the school district, the following high school level credits for graduation: - 1.
+Four credits of language arts sufficient to satisfy all academic standards in English language arts; - 2.
+Three credits of mathematics, including an algebra II credit or its equivalent, geometry, statistics and probability, or its equivalent, sufficient to satisfy all of the academic standards in mathematics. - 3.
+Students in the graduation class of 2015 and beyond must complete an algebra I credit by the end of 8th grade sufficient to satisfy all of the 8th grade standards in mathematics; - 4.
+Three credits of science, including at least: (a) one credit of biology; (b) one credit of chemistry or physics; and one elective credit of science.
+The combination of credits must be sufficient to satisfy (i) all of the academic standards in either chemistry or physics and (ii) all other academic standards in science; - 5.
+Three and one-half credits of social studies, encompassing at least United States history, geography, government and citizenship, world history, and economics sufficient to satisfy all of the academic standards in social studies;

-- 2. An agriculture science or career and technical education credit may fulfill the elective science credit required under Paragraph D., above, if the credit meets the state physical science, life science, earth and space science, chemistry, or physics academic standards or a combination of these academic standards as approved by the school district.
-An agriculture or career and technical education credit may fulfill the credit in chemistry or physics required under Paragraph D., above, if the credit meets the state chemistry or physics academic standards as approved by the school district.
+- 6. One credit in the arts sufficient to satisfy all of the state or local academic standards in the arts; and - 7.
+A minimum of seven elective credits. - 8.
+Credit equivalencies - a.
+A one-half credit of economics taught in a school's agriculture education or business department may fulfill a one-half credit in social studies under VI.A.5., above, if the credit is sufficient to satisfy all of the academic standards in economics. - b.
+An agriculture science or career and technical education credit may fulfill the elective science credit required under VI.A.4., above, if the credit meets the state physical science, life science, earth and space science, chemistry, or physics academic standards or a combination of these academic standards as approved by the School District.
+An agriculture or career and technical education credit may fulfill the credit in chemistry ot physics required under VI.A.4., above, if the credit meets the state chemistry or physics academic standards as approved by the School District.
 A student must satisfy either all of the chemistry or physics academic standards prior to graduation.
-An agriculture science or career and technical education credit may not fulfill the required biology credit under Paragraph D., above. - 3.
-A career and technical education credit may fulfill a mathematics or arts credit requirement under Paragraph B. or Paragraph F., above. - 4.
-A computer science credit may fulfill a mathematics credit requirement under Paragraph B., above, if the credit meets state academic standards in mathematics. - 5.
-A Project Lead the Way credit may fulfill a mathematics or science credit requirement under Paragraph B. or Paragraph D., above, if the credit meets the state academic standards in mathematics or science.
+An agriculture science or career and technical education credit may not fulfill the required biology credit under VI.A.4., above. - c.
+A career and technical education credit may fulfill a mathematics or arts credit requirement under VI.A.2. or VI.A.6., above. - d.
+A computer science credit may fulfill a mathematics credit requirement under VI.A.2., above, if the credit meets state academic standards in mathematics. - e.
+A Project Lead the Way credit may fulfill a science or mathematics credit requirement under VI.A.2. or VI.A.4., above, if the credit meets the state academic standards in science or mathematics.